vmallet/ida-plugins/README.md

 * [ida-rpc](https://github.com/offlineJ/ida-rpc): Discord rich presence plugin for IDA Pro 7.0<br>
 _Updated: 2019 04 26 &nbsp;&nbsp; Language: C++_

-* [IDA Scope](https://github.com/danielplohmann/idascope): IDAscope is an IDA Pro extension with the goal to ease the task of (malware) reverse engineering with a current focus on x86 Windows.
+* [IDAscope](https://github.com/danielplohmann/idascope): IDAscope is an IDA Pro extension with the goal to ease the task of (malware) reverse engineering with a current focus on x86 Windows.
 It consists of multiple tabs, containing functionality to achieve different goals such as fast identification of semantically interesting locations in the analysis target, seamless access to MSDN documentation of Windows API, and finding of potential crypto/compression algorithms.<br>
 _Updated: 2020 08 13 &nbsp;&nbsp; Language: Python_

 * [idascripts](https://github.com/nlitsme/idascripts): IDC and idapython script collection. enumerators.py contains several iterators.<br>